BinckBank

-BinckBank is a Dutch stockbrokerage that offers an electronic trading platform to trade financial assets.
+BinckBank was a Dutch stockbrokerage that offered an electronic trading platform to trade financial assets.

 History

 The company was founded in 2000 by four former employees of IMG Holland, a defunct broker.
 The company was only acting as a broker in the professional market between banks and derivative firms.
 In October 2000, Binck opened a retail branch.
 Major trading firm AOT financed the start-up partly, taking a 52% stake, and bought the remaining shares in 2004.

 In 2007, Binck acquired Alex Beleggingsbank from Rabobank for €390 million euros.

 In 2009, Binck announced a joint venture with the Dutch market maker Optiver to create a platform to internalize Binck's order-flow to Optiver.

 In 2019, the company was acquired by Saxo Bank.